The Simpsons opening sequence: Lisa's solo

-During the opening sequence, Lisa is seen being expelled from band rehearsal due to her non-conformist saxophone playing.
-She exits the room playing a saxophone solo, which (from the third season onward) sometimes changes.
+During the opening sequence, Lisa is seen being dismissed from band rehearsal due to her non-conformist saxophone playing.
+She exits the room playing a saxophone solo.
+Ever since the current arrangement was introduced starting in Season 3, the resulting solo is changed similarly to the couch gag.
 Some of the solos have similarities with pieces by Donovan, Frank Zappa, James Brown, and Charlie Parker.
 The Simpsons composer Alf Clausen said that the session musicians who perform her solos do not try to play at the second grade level and instead "think of Lisa as a really good player".
 Lisa plays the baritone saxophone, but according to Matt Groening, "she doesn't always play a baritone sax because the animators don't know what it looks like, so it changes shape and color from show to show."

 After the switch to HD production, Lisa has also occasionally performed her solo on an instrument other than the saxophone.
 As of season 20, she has played a trumpet, a violin, a fiddle, a tuba, a baritone horn, a clarinet, a theremin, and a harp.
 In this last instance, she drags the instrument with her and continues playing once Mr. Largo orders her out of the room.
 Whenever she plays a different instrument, she takes it with her while riding home on her bike.
 Lisa's solo has been cut from opening sequences since Season 32.